cloud-skeleton/proxy/README.md

   ```

 - **DNS Configuration:**
-  Before using the reverse proxy, ensure that you set up the required DNS A record pointing your domain (e.g., `proxy.example.com`) to the IP address of the host running the **[Container Proxy](https://github.com/cloud-skeleton/container-proxy/)**.
+  Before using the reverse proxy, ensure that you set up the required DNS A record pointing your domain (e.g., `proxy.example.com`) to the IP address of the host running the **[Proxy](https://github.com/cloud-skeleton/proxy/)**.
 This is essential for proper routing of external traffic.

 - **[Traefik](https://doc.traefik.io/traefik/) Dashboard Access:**
   The **[Traefik](https://doc.traefik.io/traefik/)** dashboard is accessible at the `/traefik` endpoint but only from the IP range specified in the `ADMIN_ALLOW_IP_CIDR` variable.